 The sample timetable below is a typical 2-week for London Summer Advanced Study Program at King’s College.

-Well balanced, nutritious cooked meals are provided at the Strand campus of King’s College London.
+Well balanced, nutritious cooked meals are provided at the College.
 Packed lunches are provided for excursions.

 Laundry Facilities are provided at Moonraker Point.